PrestaShop/docs/basics/installation/_index.md

 ##### Repository branches

-As stated above, if you decide to work on PrestaShop itself, it's best to clone the PrestaShop repository and work using git.
+As stated above, if you decide to work on PrestaShop itself, it's best to clone the PrestaShop repository and work using Git.
 Depending on the version of PrestaShop you want to work on, you will need to choose the right branch:

-* The [develop branch](https://github.com/PrestaShop/PrestaShop/tree/8.0.x) contains the current work in progress for the next minor or major version.
+* The [develop branch](https://github.com/PrestaShop/PrestaShop/tree/develop) contains the current work in progress for the next minor or major version.
-    - **This is the right branch to contribute new features, refactors, small bug fixes, etc.**
+    - **This is the right branch to contribute new features, refactors, etc.**
-* The maintenance branches (_8.0.x, ..._) contains all patches made for each minor version.
+* The maintenance branches (_8.0.x, ..._) contain all patches made for each minor version.
     - For example, the _8.0.x_ branch contains all patches from 8.0.0 to 8.0.99.
     - Whenever a new minor or major version is ready for release, a new maintenance branch is created.
 For example, _8.0.x_ for version 8.0.0, _8.1.x_ for 8.1.0, and so forth.
     - **Only the most recent maintenance branch accepts new contributions**

 {{% /callout %}}

-[Clone the repository using Git][clone-the-repository] or extract the zip package in a `prestashop` folder inside the document folder of the AMP installer you chose:
+[Clone the repository using Git][clone-the-repository] or extract the zip package in a `prestashop` folder inside the document folder of the *AMP installer you chose:

 * XAMPP: `C:\xampp\htdocs` or `/Applications/xampp/htdocs`
 * WampServer: `C:\wamp\www`